-In the streets of New France, you could often see ladies accompanied by a Indigenous or African slaves who helped them with their daily tasks.
+In the streets of New France, you could often see ladies accompanied by Indigenous or African slaves who helped them with their daily tasks.
 Owning a slave was a sign of wealth.
 Most slaves were quite young, around 17 years of age.
 Two-thirds of them were Indigenous people.
-They had been captured by force while with their families, then sold to someone who then became their master.
+They had been captured by force while with their families, then sold to someone who became their master.
 There were 3600 slaves in total in the colony over the years.

 See also – Traces of the past:

 This page is also available in: Français